deejaygraham/deejaygraham.github.io/_posts/2017-01-30-building-a-custom-powershell-cmdlet-in-csharp.markdown

 ### What, If?

 Finally, one of the most useful and yet under used arguments to a cmdlet is the WhatIf switch.
-I like this because it allows you to try out a dummy run of a scary command like <code>Delete-TheInternet</code> without actually doing anything.
+I like this because it allows you to try out a dummy run of a scary command like <code class="powershell">Delete-TheInternet</code> without actually doing anything.
 A well written but potentially high risk cmdlet will implement this option to allow someone to make sure all their parameters are correct before running it for real.